If you’re new to yoga—and even if you’re not—you might be confused by the words that you hear in class.

 That’s why we’ve rounded up ten yoga terms that you’re likely to hear in class or in your Aaptiv audio workouts.

-Take a look below so that you feel better-equipped the next time that you step onto your mat (this one is our favorite).
+Take a look below so that you feel better-equipped the next time that you step onto your mat.

 Vinyasa is a style of yoga characterized by stringing together poses into a flowing sequence.
 This is different from Hatha yoga, a slower-paced practice that focuses on holding one pose at a time.